craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/The Places of Alaturmen.md

 ## Characters from Prosper
 As you develop a character from the Kingdom of Prosper, consider the following properties:

 **Family Heritage.** In the kingdom, everyone comes from somewhere.
 Many families are not noble, and work the farms and crafting halls, but those who are landed in this society have an "a" sound before their family name; the [[Noble House a'Nyrk]] for example.
 Does your character know the truth about their family?
-How does your family's reputation affect your character?
+How does your family's reputation affect your character, especially when/if they do know the truth?

 **Farm or Forest?.**  Did you grow up in the many farms of the southeast or in the "frontier" forests at the edge of the Kingdom's influence?
 Are you more comfortable in cities or open air?

 **Strong People.** Most of the people who live in Prosper have some martial training and physical strength.
 A strong people is a kind people, after all.
-How does your character compare to their peers?
-How does your character maintain their strength?
+How does your character compare themselves to their peers?
+How does your character maintain their strength, inner and outer?

 ## Cities and Sites
 ### [[Castle Prosper|Prosper Proper]]